Raspet-Flight-Research-Laboratory/SOAR/nac294_information.md

 ** The current server program is under development and it is located in C:\...\source\repos\socketTests. **

-** Completed a bare-bones socket connection protocol.
+** Completed a simplistic server-side socket connection protocol.
 NOTE: NEEDS TO BE TESTED.
 I'm working on that... **

+---
+# * (07/17/2024) * hours -> 6.5

+** Continued working on the socket connections for the SOAR project.
+Working on turning them into a library. **

+** Finished the Client-side now working on making it better. **

+** The client server communication works, but not as expected.
+More work is required. **

 ---